Behind the Song: “We’re Still Here”

 Fun Fact:

 I have not one but TWO videos going out today for this release.
-The first is the Official Lyric Video (I do that with all my releases), but the second is the Official Music Video.
-Through trial and error, and many head bangs on my desk, I conceptualized and executed my own storytelling cinematic video.
+The first is the Official Lyric Video (I do that with all my releases), but the second is the Official Music Video (see below) Through trial and error, and many head bangs on my desk, I conceptualized and executed my own storytelling cinematic video.
 I think it turned out pretty well for my first stab at it.

 Let’s just say, SkyNet?
 Not today.
 Still, I discovered many many tools at my disposal and only used one (reversing footage) in the music video.
 It was soooo fun – until I ran out of free credits.
 It took a good while to make it happen and I WISH I’d saved some of the AI “imagining” bloopers – some were pretty hysterical.